Best AI Video Clipping Tools in 2026

 So which one should you pick?

-For most creators, start with Katto — flat video-based pricing, 99 languages, smart Miru reframe and a free tier make it the safest default, especially if you post regularly or in more than one language.
+For most creators, start with Katto, flat video-based pricing, 99 languages, smart Miru reframe, an API, and a free tier make it the safest default, especially if you post regularly or in more than one language.
 From there, pick a specialist only if you have a specific need:

 - Want automatic B-roll and the most polished editor?
 OpusClip.